Delegate audit · paid · v1.0

 3. Performing main line replacements, water heater installs, and re-pipes

-Do notPhysical skilled trades work.
+Do notPhysical skilled trade work.
 Not automatable by any current or near-future AI.
-This is the product you sell.
+This is the core value delivery of the business.

 5/100Total- Structure2/20